 The electronic logging device mandate, which is more commonly known as the ELD mandate, is the latest attempt by the FMCSA to improve road safety and minimize road accidents in the United States of America.
+It requires most commercial motor vehicle drivers to install an FMCSA-compliant ELD.

 The ELD mandate implementation deadline is December 18, 2017, for most commercial motor vehicles, and it is approaching fast.